-Which underwater camera to choose?
+Which underwater camera should you choose?

-Last update: 05/13/2026
+Last update: 06/18/2026

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-How to choose a waterproof camera?
+How do you choose a waterproof camera?

-The different types of cameras
+The different types of camera

-- “Action Cam” type cameras: the last type of camera (which is not really a camera) is the “Action Camera”.
-The most famous one is the well-known “Go Pro”, but there are many others for much cheaper.
-In my opinion, the pictures quality is not as good as it is with a classic camera, even if it seems that the last models have improved on this point.
-We usually buy this type of camera mainly for underwater video.
-Most of the time, they are sold with the waterproof housing.
+- “Action camera” models: the last type, which is not quite the same kind of camera, is the action camera.
+The most famous example is, of course, the GoPro, but there are many cheaper alternatives.
+In my opinion, photo quality is not as good as with a classic camera, even if recent models have improved a lot in that regard.
+These cameras are usually bought mainly for underwater video.
+Most of the time, they come with a waterproof housing.

 Resolution and image quality